Xu-Mj/npmclean/docs/CONTRIBUTING.md

 ## Extension Points

-npm-clean is designed to be extensible.
+npmclean is designed to be extensible.
 Here are the main extension points:

 ### 1. Project Detectors